akora/gmaps-fusiontables-countries/README.md

 ### Visualising countries as layers on a Google Map

+First of all you need to get your own [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+Go get one and replace `<put-your-Google-Maps-API-key-here>` with it.

 You need to get a web server to "host" the pages, so one is included as a Docker container.

-First of all make sure that Docker Engine is running.
+Make sure that Docker Engine is running.

 Then from the root of the project start the containerised Apache: